bnb-chain/zkbnb-go-sdk/readme.md

-# ZkBAS Go SDK
+# ZkBNB Go SDK

-The ZkBAS Go SDK provides a thin wrapper around thin all the apis provided by ZkBAS, including a simple key manager for signing txs and sending signed txs to ZkBAS.
+The ZkBNB Go SDK provides a thin wrapper around thin all the apis provided by ZkBNB, including a simple key manager for signing txs and sending signed txs to ZkBNB.

 ## Usage